Career of Cristiano Ronaldo: 2007–2008: Collective and individual success

-At the quarter-final stage of the 2006–07 UEFA Champions League, Ronaldo scored his first goals in his 30th match in the competition, scoring twice in a 7–1 win over Roma.
-He subsequently scored four minutes into the first semi-final leg against Milan, which ended in a 3–2 win, but was marked out of the second leg as United lost 3–0 at the San Siro.
-He also helped United reach the 2007 FA Cup Final, but the final against Chelsea ended in a 1–0 defeat.
-Ronaldo scored the only goal in the Manchester derby on 5 May (his 50th goal for the club), as United won their first league title in four years.
-As a result of his performances, he amassed a host of personal awards for the season.
-He won the Professional Footballers' Association's Player's Player, Fans' Player and Young Player of the Year awards, as well as the Football Writers' Association's Footballer of the Year award, becoming the first player to win all four main PFA and FWA honours.
+At the quarter-final stage of the 2006–07 UEFA Champions League, Ronaldo scored his first goals in the competition, scoring twice in a 7–1 win over Roma.
+He also scored once in the first semi-final leg against Milan, which ended in a 3–2 win.
+He scored the only goal in the Manchester derby on 5 May—his 50th goal for the club—as United won their first league title in four years.
+That season, he won the Player's Player, Fans' Player and Young Player of the Year awards from the Professional Footballers' Association, as well as the Footballer of the Year award from the Football Writers' Association.
 His wages were raised to £120,000 a week as part of a five-year contract extension.
-Ronaldo was named runner-up to Kaká for the 2007 Ballon d'Or, and came third, behind Kaká and Lionel Messi, in the running for the 2007 FIFA World Player of the Year award.
+Ronaldo was runner-up to Kaká for the 2007 Ballon d'Or, and he came in third in voting for the 2007 FIFA World Player of the Year award, behind Kaká and Lionel Messi.

-Ronaldo scored his first hat-trick for United in a 6–0 win against Newcastle United on 12 January 2008, which put United top of the league table.
-On 19 March, he captained United for the first time in a home win over Bolton and scored both goals in a 2–0 win.
-His second goal was his 33rd of the campaign, surpassing George Best's total of 32 goals in the 1967–68 season, setting the club's new single-season record by a midfielder.
-His 31 league goals earned him the Premier League Golden Boot, as well as the European Golden Shoe, which made him the first winger to win the latter award.
-He additionally received the PFA Players' Player of the Year and FWA Footballer of the Year awards for the second consecutive season.
-In the knockout stage of the Champions League, Ronaldo scored the decisive goal against Lyon to help United advance to the quarter-finals 2–1 on aggregate; while playing as a striker, he scored with a header in the 3–0 aggregate win over Roma.
-United reached the final against Chelsea in Moscow on 21 May, where, despite his opening goal being negated by an equaliser and his penalty kick being saved in the shoot-out, United emerged victorious, winning 6–5 on penalties after a 1–1 draw at the end of 120 minutes.
-As the Champions League top scorer, Ronaldo was named the UEFA Club Footballer of the Year.
+Ronaldo scored his first hat-trick for United in a 6–0 win against Newcastle United on 12 January 2008, which put United at the top of the league table.
+On 19 March, he captained United for the first time, scoring both goals in a 2–0 win over Bolton.
+His second goal was his 33rd goal of the season across all competitions, surpassing George Best's total of 32 goals during the 1967–68 season, and setting a new single-season record for a United midfielder.
+Ronaldo's 31 league goals earned him the Premier League Golden Boot, and he became the first winger to win the European Golden Shoe.
+He also received the PFA Players' Player of the Year award and the FWA Footballer of the Year award for the second consecutive season.

+In the knockout stage of the 2008 UEFA Champions League, Ronaldo scored the decisive goal against Lyon to help United advance to the quarter-finals 2–1 on aggregate; while playing as a striker, he scored in the 3–0 aggregate win over Roma.
+United defeated Chelsea in a penalty shoot-out in the final, with Ronaldo scoring once.
+(Note: Attributed to multiple references:) As the Champions League top scorer, Ronaldo was named the UEFA Club Footballer of the Year.